manifold-systems/manifold/manifold-deps-parent/manifold-props/README.md

 ```

 # Modifiers

+Properties are always `public` by default.

-To keep things consistent and simple, modifiers on a property always apply to the getter/setter methods.
+A property's modifiers always apply to its _accessor methods_.

 As this example illustrates, `protected`, `abstract`, and `final` all apply exclusively to the getter/setter methods:
 ```java